catalyst-cooperative/open-energy-data-for-all/profiles/learner-profiles.md

 #### Background knowledge and skills:

-    Has energy domain knowledge and a research area in mind Recently attended the Data Analysis and Visualization in Python for Ecologists workshop Can install software using GUI’s
+* Has energy domain knowledge and a research area in mind
+* Recently attended the Data Analysis and Visualization in Python for Ecologists workshop
+* Can install software using GUI’s
-    Has recently used Jupyter Notebooks and Pandas to analyze tabular data
+* Has recently used Jupyter Notebooks and Pandas to analyze tabular data
+* Is comfortable reading in CSVs to Python using `pandas.read_csv()`

 #### Goals:

+* Adapt existing cleaning scripts to run more reproducibly on an open-source dataset
+* Figure out how to programatically download raw data using the EIA API
-    Adapt existing cleaning scripts to run more reproducibly on an open-source dataset Analyze data that's too big to work with in a spreadsheet Write and document code in a way that others can build on in the future
+* Analyze data that's too big to work with in a spreadsheet
+* Write and document code in a way that others can build on in the future

 ## Gene Rator